Check out the Fellowships and Awards at a Glance .

-Get your questions answered with the 2016 Fellowships and Awards Q&A .
+Get your questions answered with the 2017 Fellowships and Awards Q&A.

-Apply now!
-Here's the 2016 Fellowships and Awards Application .
+Applications will be available February 1.
+Here's the 2017 Fellowships and Awards Application .

 Awards are given annually to stimulate scholarly study and ministerial development and to recognize excellence of achievement.
 A student must be in good academic standing at the time he or she applies for or is nominated for an award.
 The faculty reserves the right in any year not to grant one or more of the awards.
 Recommendations regarding the recipients in each case are made by the faculty of the respective fields.

-All submissions should be made to Alicia Rhine by March 30, 2015, and inquirers should contact Alicia with questions on eligibility or the application process.
+All application materials should be sent to Alicia Rhine by the last Monday in March of the year the fellowship, award, or prize will be granted.
+Inquirers should contact Alicia with questions on eligibility or the application process.

 The information on awards and prizes is organized by subject area and by method of competition as follows: